raymond8505/rl-quick-chat/README.md

 You know, standard Rocket League situations when time isn't important.

-## Scripts

-- `start` runs the script in Node
-- `dev` runs the script in nodemon so changes are reflected immediately on save.

-## Install

-1. Install the package
-2. rename `.END copy` to `.ENV`
-3. run `start` script

 ## Different Message Sources

 The .ENV var `MESSAGES_SRC` points at the json file to use for the messages.
-Easily create multiple messages files and swap them by changing the path here.
-Default are whatever was in my own default.json file the last time I pushed here.
+Easily create multiple messages files and swap them by changing the path here. `default.json` contains a starter JSON for you.

 ## Single Mode